dizzyspiral/monk/README.md

 source monk_gdb.py
 ```

-Now you're ready to start doing some introspection using GDBeast.
+Now you're ready to start doing some introspection using monk.
 Here's some ideas to get you started.
 Alternatively, check out the API documentation.

 ### Print the name of the current process